Who God Is

 Do we need to be filled more than once?
 Some denominations argue about this and miss the whole point.
 We are not independent containers filled with an outside source, as water from a pitcher being poured into a glass.
 If this were true, then perhaps we would need to be filled again and again because we have the possibility of leaking.

 How much filling is enough?
-Luke 6:45b says, “for of the abundance of the heart his mouth speaketh.”
+Luke 6:45b says, “For out of the abundance of the heart his mouth speaks.”
 Personally, I like the idea that the Holy Spirit flows out of my mouth telling me that I am full!

 What about the gifts of the Spirit?